metricly/metricly-docs/content/api/api-packages.md

 CloudWisdom's Packages API can be used to  -- .
 You can test these endpoints by visiting our [Swagger page](https://app.metricly.com/swagger-ui.html#/packages) and by clicking the interactive buttons below.

+View the [official Github](https://github.com/netuitive-community-packages) for all Virtana (formerly Netuitive) packages.

 ## GET from /packages
 {{< button theme="info" href="https://app.metricly.com/swagger-ui.html#!/packages/listUsingGET_3" >}} GET {{< /button >}} Use this endpoint to list installed packages.